jessicarick/wfsc223_ditw/README.md

 # WFSC223

-Working repository for Ellen Bledsoe's version of _WFSC 223: Dealing with Data in the Wild_ at the University of Arizona.
+Working repository for Jessi Rick's copy of Ellen Bledsoe's version of _WFSC 223: Dealing with Data in the Wild_ at the University of Arizona.
 This repo is constantly changing as materials are updated each semester.

 In each module folder, you will find _assignments_, _data_, _lessons_, and _scripts_:
 -    _assets_: some previous materials that I didn’t want deleted but I do not use